DevExpress/devextreme-documentation/concepts/05 UI Components/Lookup/00 Getting Started with Lookup/00 Getting Started with Lookup.md

 #include tutorials-intro-installationnote

-The Lookup is component that allows users to search through its drop-down list and select an item.
+The Lookup is a component that allows users to search through its drop-down list and select an item.

 This tutorial shows how to add a Lookup to your application, bind it to data, and configure its core features.